WSO2Telco/product-ids/README.md

--   Login to IS carbon console&gt;configure&gt;Claim Management&gt;Claim View.
+-   Login to IS carbon console&gt;Home&gt;Claims&gt;Add&gt;Add New Claim